 Local and "Zonal" Times

-Mars24 includes the option to display the local time at the selected location in terms of similarly constructed "Mars time zones".
+Mars24 includes the option to display the local time at a selected location in terms of similarly constructed "Mars time zones".
 We have defined these Mars time zones to be exactly 15° wide and centered on successive 15° multiples of longitude, at 0°, 15°, 30°, etc. We have not attempted to name these time zones, as for example "Olympus Standard Time", but do identify their read-out with a suffix indicating the timezone offset.
-Thus, for the the case of Olympus Mons the timezone identifier is "AMT-9", or nine hours behind Airy Mean Time.
+Thus, for the the case of Olympus Mons the timezone identifier is "AMT-9", or nine Mars hours behind Airy Mean Time.

 Mars Sol Date (MSD)

 Although numerous month-year calendars have been proposed for Mars, we have not attempted to support any of these as a feature of Mars24.
 We have, however, included in the Mars24 displays the "Mars Sol Date" (MSD) defined by AM2000.
 This represents a sequential count of Mars solar days elapsed since 1873 December 29 at approximately Greenwich noon (Julian Date 2405522.0).
 This epoch was prior to the great 1877 perihelic opposition of Mars and precedes nearly all detailed observations of temporal changes on the planet.
 It corresponds to a Mars Ls of 277°, approximately the same planetocentric solar longitude as that for the Earth on the same date.
 MSD 44796.0 is approximately coincident with 2000 January 6.0, at a near-coincidence of prime meridian midnights on the two planets and a repetition of Mars Ls = 277°.
 The period 44796 sols also represents a near commensurability of 126 Julian years and 67 Mars tropical revolutions.
 In principle, the MSD could be used as a coherent sol-date reference for a variety of Mars missions.